hollyschinsky/phonegap-workshop/build-project.md

 ---
 layout: module
-title: Module 2&#58; Building a Cordova Project
+title: Module 2&#58; Building a PhoneGap Project
 ---

 This module is optional.
 If you didn't add support for any platform in the previous module, you can skip this module